There are many reasons to test your business name, but this might be the most compelling: names can influence destiny.

 Your business name can be evocative of the kinds of client you serve, your company mission, or what makes your business unique.
 No matter what imagery your company name is associated with, however, one thing is certain: your name is your calling card.

-It’s no wonder Fortune 500 companies spend millions of dollars on studies and consultants when it comes time to name a business.
-But you don’t need millions to run a successful test.
-Follow these four tips and you’ll be well on your way to a winning business name.
+It’s no wonder Fortune 500 companies spend millions of dollars on brand name testing methodology, studies, and consultants when it comes time to name a business.
+But here’s the good news: you don’t need millions of dollars to run a successful test, and you don’t need a thousand company name ideas to begin testing.
+Follow these six tips and you’ll be well on your way to finding the best name for your company.

-1. Only test one thing at a time
+1. When testing company names, only test one thing at a time

 Your business name is distinct from your business logo, and creating the two should be separate processes.
 Each has different considerations and will be judged using distinct criteria.

 Testing more than one thing at a time is also problematic because it skews your results.
 Below is an example where an entrepreneur wanted to test two business names.
-However, when he posed the question, he submitted the names in two different type treatments that some saw as an early logo concept.
-Respondents to this PickFu poll commented on both the name and the design.
+However, when he posed the question, he submitted the names in two different type treatments that some saw as a logo concept.
+Respondents in this PickFu poll commented on both the name and the design.
 Sounds like twice the value, right?
 Wrong.

 This is a type of polling bias called a double-barreled question.
-A double-barreled question asks two separate things, but respondents usually only respond to the one that means the most to them.
+A double-barreled question asks two separate things but only leaves room for one answer.
+Respondents usually only respond to the one that means the most to them.
 And even if the respondent only reacted to the name in a written comment, that reaction was likely subconsciously influenced by the logo and vice versa.

 Some responses that reference the name: